 Each welder provides infinite control of WFS within its range.
 However, the Handler 140’s range is significantly wider, 40 to 700 IPM, when compared to the Easy-MIG’s 50 to 500 IPM.

 While it uses the highest speed only for aluminum work, the extended range of the Hobart 140 gives you more flexibility.

 When dialed in correctly, I found no difference in the arc or weld quality between the Hobart 140 and Lincoln 140.

 The Hobart Handler 140, when compared to the Lincoln 140, provides better overall control of welder settings.
 You’ll find this useful to fine-tune your weld, whether on the thinnest gauges or thicker metal.

 Both manufacturers equip their welder with a reliable cast aluminum wire drive.
 Each features a calibrated tension control and tool-less drive roll changes.

 The Hobart Quick Select system is better thought out.
 It features a user-friendly triple-groove drive roller.
-Wire changes are faster on the Hobart 140: push-in, twist to align pin with wire type, and release.
+Wire changes are faster on the Hobart 140: push-in, twist to align pin with wire type, and then release.
 All three grooves are available without removing the roller.

 You get two smooth grooves for .024” solid wire and .030/.035” solid or flux core wire.
-The extra .030/.035” knurled groove provides a good grip on soft wire allowing use of lighter roller tension settings.
+The extra .030/.035” knurled groove provides a good grip on soft wire allowing the use of lighter roller tension settings.
 This helps avoid wire feed issues caused by squeezing or deforming.